bite-your-idols/Gamestarter/README.md

 #### Amiga emulation:

-Amiga emulation is based on [UAE4ARM Pi](https://www.raspberrypi.org/forums/viewtopic.php?t=110488) port, You can not launch emulator into GUI by now, but you can launch games from Kodi's Advanced Launcher or Emulationstation.
+Amiga Emulation is a little tricky and you can choose between uae4arm-libretro experiemntal core and  [UAE4ARM Pi](https://www.raspberrypi.org/forums/viewtopic.php?t=110488) port.
+You can not launch emulator into GUI by now, but you can launch games from Kodi's Advanced Launcher or Emulationstation.
 Games must be ".adf" files.
 All files from Multi-disk games must be named the same adding "_Disk1.adf", "_Disk2.adf"... like this:

 > name of the game_Disk1.adf